Newsletters

 Membership Update

-For enrollment assistance contact Laurie at
+For enrollment assistance contact Laurie at [email protected] or call 603-413-8707

-NNPDF Family Support Medical Conference Update
+NNPDF-INPDA Family Support & Medical Virtual Conference

 Save the Date for 2022: We still gather in Orlando, along with our INPDA friends and families in late July 2022.

-If you have any questions please contact Laurie Turner, Family Services Manager at [email protected] or 603-413-8707.
+Questions?
+Please contact Laurie Turner, Family Services Manager at [email protected] or 603-413-8707.

 INPDR Update

-Please feel free to get in touch through email ([email protected]), visit inpdr.org/contact-us/ or social media channels with questions, thoughts and ideas – whichever way you feel comfortable sharing your thoughts, we’d love to hear them.
+Thank you to everyone who contacted us with feedback for the INPDR patient, families and friends’ newsletter.
+There’s still time to share your opinions so please get in touch through email at [email protected], visit inpdr.org/contact-us or social media channels with questions, thoughts and ideas – whichever way you feel comfortable sharing your thoughts, we’d love to hear them.
+You can also sign up to receive our quarterly newsletter by clicking here.
+The first newsletter will be sent out towards the end of the month.

 Emergency Hardship Program